At Puracy, we’re passionate about health and safety. That’s why we wanted to clear up some confusion about a topic that affects all of us: face masks.

 The Best Materials for a Face Mask

-A good rule of thumb is to hold your fabric up to a light.
-If you can easily see light through the fibers, it’s probably too porous to be made into an effective mask.
+A good rule of thumb: Hold your fabric up to a light.
+If you can easily see light shining through the fibers, it’s probably too porous for an effective mask.

 A group of researchers in Illinois evaluated different types of readily-available materials.
-Of all the fabrics tested for face masks, the most effective were:
+The most effective face mask fabrics were: